 Site perimeter controls: Pt Surveillance: Pt Building Security: Pt Site/Building Layout Pt Site is fenced, gate(s) attended during active hours, intercom and camera surveillance during silent hours.
-2 or Lighting of site: Overall illumination of the site is between 50 and 200 lux.
+Lighting of site: Overall illumination of the site is between 50 and 200 lux.
 2 or Entry from adjacent building(s): Access is prevented by a separating distance of 6m.
 2 or Pathways are short, wide and straight 1 Restricted areas of the site are fenced with a locked gate.
 1 Site is illuminated by street and building exterior lighting.
 1 Access from adjacent building is inhibited by barriers.
 1 Footpaths are well lit, convex steel mirrors to forestall concealment.
 1 Vehicle Access Control: Parking is indoor and with attended control station.
-2 or Monitoring of site: Colour monitoring of building entrances and perimeter.
-2 or Security guards can verify by TV monitor and card reader.
-2 or Amenity/play areas overlooked from the building.
-Parking for visitors and building users are separated with guard patrol.
-1 B&W monitoring of building entrances and perimeter.
+Monitoring of site: Colour monitoring of building entrances and perimeter.
+2 or Security guards can verify by CCTV monitor and card reader.
+Amenity/play areas overlooked from the building.
+1 Parking for visitors and building users are separated with guard patrol.
+B&W monitoring of building entrances and perimeter.
 1 All people and traffic from parking must pass security control or parking control station.
 1 Elevators are monitored by CCTV.
-1 Security of stored vehicles: Company vehicles in 2 Guard patrol: Frequent patrol of 2 Doors and windows at grade: Secured with heavy duty 2 Staircases are wide, open and well lit. , 1 indoor parking or fenced compound with TV monitoring in silent hours. or building and fence perimeter. or hardware, security glazing and deadlocks. or ľ Company vehicles in separate well lit area.
+1 Security of stored vehicles: Company vehicles in indoor parking or fenced compound with CCTV monitoring in silent hours.
+Guard patrol: Frequent patrol of building and fence perimeter.
+2 or Doors and windows at grade: Secured with heavy duty hardware, security glazing and deadlocks.
+2 or Staircases are wide, open and well lit.
+1 Company vehicles in separate well lit area.
 1 Single guard patrol during silent hours.
 1 Secured with high grade hardware.
-1 Meters are located in common areas 1 Optional (by Client) 2 Planting: clear of building pathways and 2 Alarmed for opening and breakage to central control 2 Optional (by Client) 2 or parking. or and perimeter is monitored with TV. or or Optional (by Client) 1 Planting 6m clear of building.
+1 Meters are located in common areas 1 Optional (by Client) Planting: clear of building pathways and parking.
+2 or Alarmed for opening and breakage to central control and perimeter is monitored with CCTV.
+2 or Optional (by Client) 2 or Optional (by Client) 1 Planting 6m clear of building.
 1 Alarmed locally for opening and breakage.
 1 Optional (by Client) 1 Total Applicable Points: Points Achieved: Percentage Achieved:

-Local surveys undertaken in recent years shows that security is a serious concern for residents of estates.
+Local surveys undertaken in recent years show that security is a serious concern for estates' residents.
 This may be in the context of personal safety and in the context of loss of belongings.
 For commercial and institutional buildings security is also an issue, in public buildings where strangers congregate, in common areas such as staircases and toilets, etc.

-The design of building, landscape and the implementation of security facilities can effectively reduce most burglaries and other crimes relating to different building types by influencing the behaviour of offenders, guardians and potential victims.
+The design of building, landscape and the implementation of security facilities can effectively reduce most burglaries and other crimes.
 The security facilities and measures required depend on the type of premises and level of security needed.
-In general, effective security incorporates three elements: natural and architectural barriers that discourage access, human security, and electronic security.
+In general, effective security incorporates three elements: natural and architectural barriers that discourage access, human security and electronic security.

-Security can be enhanced through the integrated use of reliable hardware (surveillance cameras, security barriers, etc) coupled to a sound management system (watchman tour, etc).
-Security systems need also be integrated with fire safety management and communications systems.
+Security can be enhanced through the integrated use of reliable hardware (surveillance cameras, security barriers, etc.) coupled with a sound management system (watchman tour, etc.).
+Security systems need to be integrated with fire safety management and communications systems.

-Assessment should take into account the guidelines provided in ASTM [1,2], BS [3], and similar authoritative guidance, and the extent to which the security provisions 'score' against the assessment grid provided herein
+Assessment should take into account the guidelines provided in ASTM [1,2], BS [3], and similar authoritative guidance, and the extent to which the security provisions 'score' against the assessment grid provided herein.

-ASTM International.
+1 ASTM International.
 Designation E 1665-95a.
 Standard Classification for Serviceability of an Office Facility Protection.

-ASTM International.
+2 ASTM International.
 Designation E 1693 -95a.
-Standard Classification for Serviceability of an Office Facility for Occupant Assets
+Standard Classification for Serviceability of an Office Facility for Occupant Assets.

-British Standards Institution.
+3 British Standards Institution.
 BS8220.
 Standard Guide for Security of Buildings Against Crime.